Foxh0und/MCSC/stamfordbridge.md

 ![StamfordBridge1](/assets/ticket1.jpg)

 <br>
-There have been plenty of stories of people paying excessive amounts for a match ticket via ticket agencies in London and also via ‘touts’ (scalpers) near the ground, but the benefit via a Supporters Club these crazy prices are avoided.
-You pay the advertised price.
-It also avoids the trouble of you going online yourself, to the Chelsea website and trying to buy, when there is a very good chance that the match will sell out, especially the bigger fixtures.
+There have been plenty of stories of people paying excessive amounts for a match ticket via ticket agencies in London and also via ‘touts’ (scalpers) near the ground, but the benefit via a Supporters Club these extortionate prices are avoided.
+You pay the members price that is listed on the Chelsea website, and we save you the trouble of going online, when there is a very good chance that the match will sell out, especially the bigger fixtures.

 If you're planning a trip, then anyone who wants to go to a match MUST buy a